-Some of the main projects at the Planning and Finance Section are:
+Some of the main activities at the Planning and Finance Section are:

-The HSSP 2020-24 provides concrete strategies and interventions to address major health challenges across the lifespan of all citizens by providing a coherent framework that will guide policymakers, stakeholders and partners in health development over the next five years.
+The HSSP 2020-24 provides concrete strategies and interventions to address major health challenges across the lifespan of all citizens by providing a coherent framework that will guide policymakers, stakeholders and partners in health development.

 The Health Sector Strategic Plan 2020-2024 (HSSP 2020-2024) was launched by the Honourable Prime Minister on 12 August 2020 followed by different dissemination workshops.

 As at 16 August 2021, out of the 603 activities identified in the plan, some 19.7% were completed, 50.1% were either initiated or in-progress and 30.2% were planned for subsequent Financial Years.

 Digital Health and Computerisation